ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Experimental Analysis

 \section{Experimental Analysis}

 Table~\ref{tab:lid-results} presents the overall results for \glotlidctest, \udhr, and \flores.
 We observe no significant improvement when directly applying the SCL objective (\SCL) compared to the cross-entropy baseline (\CE).
 However, when incorporating a memory bank to increase the number of contrastive negatives beyond the number of classes, we achieve performance gains across all three evaluation datasets.
-Notably, this improvement is most significant for \udhr{} (out-of-domain), underscoring the effectiveness of contrastive learning in enhancing generalization.
+Notably, this improvement is most significant for \udhr{} (out-of-domain), indicating a better generalization of the contrastive learning approach.